jeff5/python-with-science/doc/source/shell/shell.rst

 because the computer goes round and round the same instructions, once *for* each value.

-Let's change it to this.
+Often we want to do this with a list of numbers.
 Remember you can save typing using the copy trick, just change ``alist`` to ``range(13)`` and hit return on the last line::

    >>> for x in range(13):